Last Updated on by Karl

 I’m going to lump these together so this doesn’t become a War and Peace-level guide.
 The important information is brief anyway since GetResponse crushes hands-down.

-Split testing lets you test certain changes to an email/landing page to see which performs better: the original or the changed version.
+Split testing lets you test certain changes (like a different subject line) to an email/landing page to see which performs better: the original or the changed version.

 The cool thing is, you don’t have to risk all of your traffic and money to get results.
 You can just test a smaller portion to see what the results are before expanding.